-To support this exponentially increasing industry, supply chain needs a drastic breakthrough.
-And a supply chain powered by artificial intelligence is a one-stop solution for all the supply chain needs.
-It could be hard to believe that AI can serve all aspects of something as broad as supply chain.
+To support this exponentially increasing industry, supply chains need a drastic breakthrough.
+A supply chain powered by artificial intelligence is a one-stop solution for all your supply chain needs.
+It can be hard to believe that AI can serve all aspects of something as broad as supply chain.
 We might not be able to discuss all the use cases, however, we compiled the top ten AI use cases for supply chain and logistics:

-Advanced logistics and sophisticated e-commerce have conditioned customers to receive their orders as early as possible.
+Advanced logistics and sophisticated e-commerce have conditioned customers to expect their orders as early as possible.
 Apart from price, delivery time can either win or lose you a customer.
 Many factors can influence your shipment proceedings and heavy traffic could be one of them, which is the driver of wasting fuel, time and customer satisfaction.
 Artificial intelligence and machine learning can identify peak traffic timings and hot spots in advance so that you can avoid them and keep your customers happy.
-Machine learning models can analyze historic and external real-time data faster than any other mainstream navigation application, which makes it essential in today’s logistics operations.
+Machine learning models can analyze historic and external real-time data faster than any other mainstream navigation application, which makes it essential for today’s logistics operations.

 So where should you start?

 Google has been an unquestionable tech leader and has no intention to give up that title, their products are reliable.
-That makes Google Cloud as the safest and the most robust location for creating your unified data lake.
-It could be a tedious process and that is where Pluto7 comes in to help you through your entire data journey.
+That makes Google Cloud the safest and the most robust location for creating your unified data lake.
+Migration could be a tedious process and that is where Pluto7 comes in to help you through your entire data journey.
 For any help regarding your supply chain or associated data management write to us at email@example.com or visit our website www.pluto7.com .
 You can also follow us on linkedin : Pluto7 to stay updated.

 Transform your business by leveraging the power of Machine Learning Artificial Intelligence, Analytics, and IoT solutions.